 Looking for the best skating spots in the Rockies?
 Need to find some rental skates?
 This is your guide to finding and gliding across Jasper's best ice.

-We've come a long way since lashing sharpened animal bones to our feet and wobbling out onto some ice in nature.
-But if you seek to capture that rugged feeling (without sacrificing, say, basic safety and intact ankles) then there's no better place to skate than a frozen lake beneath Jasper's mountains.
+Winter revelers have come a long way since lashing sharpened animal bones to our feet and wobbling out onto some roughly frozen ice.
+But if you seek to capture that rugged feeling (without sacrificing, say, basic safety and intact ankles) then there's no better place to skate than a groomed, scenic oval beneath Jasper's mountains.

-The vast majority of ice skaters should go to one of the national park's two groomed ovals, located on Pyramid Lake and Mildred Lake.
+The vast majority of ice skaters should go to one of the national park's two best skating spots, located on Pyramid Lake and Mildred Lake.
 Here you'll find rental options, smoother ice, and places nearby to get a mug of hot cocoa.
 Read on to learn more, and to discover upcoming skating events that you absolutely can not miss.

 Groomed skating rinks in Jasper